Daily fantasy sports: Legalization of sports betting in the United States

 In May 2018, the Professional and Amateur Sports Protection Act of 1992—which outlawed state legalization of sports betting in most U.S. states (excluding grandfathered states such as Nevada)—was declared unconstitutional by the Supreme Court in Murphy v.
 National Collegiate Athletic Association.
 The following month, Delaware became the first state to create new legislation to allow sports betting, followed shortly by New Jersey.

 Analysts predicted that the duopoly of DraftKings and FanDuel would make moves to capitalize on the decision, including leveraging their regulatory expertise and influence to lobby for state legalization of sports betting, and incorporating betting features into their platforms to take advantage of their existing market positions and brand recognition.
 Later that month, FanDuel announced that it would be acquired by Paddy Power Betfair, to bolster the Irish bookmaker's U.S. operations.
 Both DraftKings and FanDuel launched sports betting operations in New Jersey in August 2018.

+Pick'em and prop-based contests

+A distinct format from salary-cap contests, pick'em games present users with statistical projections for individual athletes and ask whether each player will exceed or fall short of the listed figure.
+Users typically combine multiple selections into a single entry, with payouts scaling based on the number of correct picks.
+The format has been described by industry observers as more accessible to casual players than traditional salary-cap daily fantasy, because it does not require roster construction under a budget.

+PrizePicks, headquartered in Atlanta, was an early and prominent operator of this format in the United States.
+The company's contests allow users to select over/under predictions across major professional and college sports, as well as esports.
+PrizePicks has described its product as a daily fantasy sports offering rather than a sportsbook, which has allowed it to operate in jurisdictions where sports betting remained prohibited, including Georgia and Texas.

+Other operators adopted similar pick'em mechanics, including Underdog Fantasy, Betr, and Sleeper Fantasy.
+DraftKings later introduced Pick6, a pick'em product offered through its licensed sportsbook platform.
+Pick'em contests differ from traditional daily fantasy salary-cap games in that they focus on individual player statistics rather than the combined performance of a user-assembled roster.

+Some operators also offer peer-to-peer pick'em contests, in which users are matched against other players rather than against the platform.
+PrizePicks introduced a peer-to-peer product called Arena in response to regulatory actions in several states that classified house-backed pick'em games as sports wagering.